Welcome to the Alameda Photographic Society

-Tuesday, October 13: Competition Night (to compete you must be a member, but all are welcome to attend.)
-The categories Pictorial, Nature, Creative and Monochrome.
+Tuesday, November 10: Competition Night (to compete you must be a member, but all are welcome to attend.)
+The categories are Pictorial, Journalism, and Travel.
 You are allowed two images per category.
-The Cash for Images Competition topic is "sunrise."
+The Cash for Images Competition topic is "Downtown buildings."
 Remember that for Cash for Images, the image must be photographed within the past 30 days.
 You may submit as many images as you would like for $1.00 each.
 Please pay the Club Treasurer (Paul) as soon as you arrive at the meeting.